-The future land use opportunities of the investigation area include rural living allotments, equine recreation, commercial, tourism and equine services.
+The future land use opportunities of the investigation area include low density residential allotments, rural living allotments (equine), equine recreation, commercial, tourism and equine services.

-There is strategic support for rural living residential uses in the precinct, however it will be important that these do not adversely impact the existing Harness and Greyhound Racing Precinct.
+There is strategic support for low density residential and rural living residential uses in the precinct, however it will be important that these do not adversely impact the existing Harness and Greyhound Racing Precinct.
 If this were themed for equine, it would build on the synergies with the current Greyhound and Harness Racing functions in the precinct.
 Initial discussions with representatives of the equine recreation sector suggest a minimum of 0.5 hectare for equine/greyhound lifestyle allotments.
+Further strategic support shows that the optimum lot sizes for low density residential is between 2,000 and 8,000 m2 and for rural living residential, an average lot size of approximately 2 hectares.